Causes Of Snoring – Introduction

-In tongue based snoring, the tongue may partially block the airway as you try to breathe at night.
-This is often the case when you snore whilst sleeping on your back at night (but don’t forget this can come into combination with soft palate snoring).
+In tongue-based snoring, the tongue may partially block the airway as you try to breathe at night.
+This is often the case when you snore whilst sleeping on your back at night (but don’t forget this can come in combination with soft palate snoring).

 For immediate support with this – Mandibular Advancement Devices (MADs) may be of help.
 MADs probably form the majority of over-the-counter mouth-based snoring solutions on the market and all aim to try and bring your lower jaw forward and keep your tongue away from the back of your throat.
 These are therefore worn when you are asleep at night.

 Positional snoring products may also be of help here, which encourage you to not sleep on your back.